gramps-project/gramps-web-docs/docs/en/administration/settings.md

 Run this tool if you encounter unexpected errors or behavior that may be caused by database inconsistencies, such as missing relationships between objects.

+## Tags

+### Manage tags

+Create, rename, recolor, and delete [tags](../user-guide/tags.md) for the family tree.
+Tags are stored in the Gramps database, shared across all users, and fully compatible with Gramps Desktop.

+Click **New Tag** to create a tag.
+Use the controls next to an existing tag to rename it (pencil icon), change its colour (colour picker), or delete it (delete icon).

+!!! note
+    Deleting a tag removes it from all objects it was applied to.

+See [Tags](../user-guide/tags.md) for how tags are used throughout Gramps Web, including the special `Blog` and `ToDo` tags.

 ## Danger Zone

 !!! danger